 In 2005, the cave experts met up with Mr Ho Khanh who knew a number of caves in the area.
 He had a vague memory of a cave he had seen about 20 years ago when foraging in the jungle.
 In 2007 he attempted to take the team there, but could not locate the cave.
 In 2008 he went back by himself to the jungle, and searched until he found the entrance again.

-Back in 1994, members of the British Cave Research Association explored Hang En and Hang Thung.
+Back in 1994, members of The British Vietnam Caving Expedition Teamexplored Hang En and Hang Thung.
 A large river passes through Hang En, disappears underground and reappears in Hang Thung.
 In between was a gap of several kilometres.
 Hang En and Hang Thung are both large river caves, so the team expected there to be a significant cave in between.
 Every expedition they asked the local jungle men if they knew any entrances in the area which might lead to the cave, but no-one did.

 In 2009 a team of British cavers went to the area with Mr Khanh to explore a number of entrances.
 The first one they saw turned out to be Son Doong.
 Not only was it a significant cave, but probably the most significant cave in Vietnam and perhaps the world.
 After surveying (measuring and mapping the cave), they discovered its full dimensions.
 After further research they determined Son Doong to be the largest cave passage in the world.
 Other spectacular features make Son Doong an amazing place; underground rivers, huge formations, dolines or skylights, ancient fossils, unique species of fish and insects, plants and trees inside the cave.